MoIkrom/tes-PT-Intitek-Presisi-Integrasi/README.md

 # **About Merkle App**

-_Intite App is a website Application buil with Vue Js.
+_Intitek App is a website Application buil with Vue Js.
 It has some features like Dashboard , All User , Edit User, Add New User, Delete User, All Product , Edit Product, Add New Product and Delete Product_

 ## Features